fimbullinter/wotan/README.md

 wotan -p . # lint the whole project configured by ./tsconfig.json, with type information, excludes node_modules by default wotan -p . 'src/**' # lint all files in src directory that are included in the project with type information
 ```

+## Supported Environments

+This module runs on all actively supported versions of node.js starting from 6.12.3.
+Since node.js v4.x will be dumped in the first half of 2018 I didn't bother to support it.

+This package officially supports the latest stable version of TypeScript.
+We try to make it compatible all the way back to v2.4.1 although some rules might behave differently due to changes in the type system.
+We try to support TypeScript's nightly builds (`typescript@next`), but there is no guarantee.

+Custom rules should at least use ES6 to use native classes.
+Otherwise you run into problems when trying to extend classes exported from this module.